neueworld/Layers-Docs/docs/Challenges.md

 Freelancers need to be assured when using escrow services that it will be unbiased and payments will be released according to the agreement but due to the involvement of third parties and platform rules it’s not always that easy.
 The freelancer can’t do anything if something goes wrong.

-[Layers Payment Using Smart Contracts [WIP]](https://www.notion.so/Layers-Payment-Using-Smart-Contracts-WIP-7b621ed7e0454a63afead6985b3078e4?pvs=21)

----

 In summary, From creating an **account** to defining **skills** to handling the **payments**, for everything users need to trust the third-party platform.
 These problems are not only with the existing web2 platforms they extend to the so-called web3-based platforms because 90% of application architecture is still centralized and the process is still the same but “**web3 tech has allowed changing this whole thing”.**

-This is the tesing with Ajay, Vivian, Alex and Mercy.